How to Fishless Cycle an Aquarium.

 Bacteria Seeding

 Before you rush out to grab a scoop of gravel or a piece of filter media from your buddy's tank, consider this one drawback.
 While this source has the highest number of living bacteria. it also may have other microorganisms that live in a tank as well, including parasites like ich.
-However, if you fishless cycle, this won't matter as the parasites will die off from lack of hosts before you add fish.
+However, if you fishless cycle, this won't matter as the parasites will die off from lack of hosts before you add fish (if you cycle for 90 days).
 Ideally, you would seed bacteria with a source from an established tank then fishless cycle.
 If you cycle with fish, maybe consider using the bottled bacteria.

 Cycling with Pure Ammonia